xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

 2. Type: `git add .`
 3. Type: `git commit -m 'Adding files'`
-  - After the `-m`, you can add any message you want that briefly explains what you are doing 4.Type: `git branch -M main`
+  - After the `-m`, you can add any message you want that briefly explains what you are doing
+4. Type: `git branch -M main`
-5.Finally, type: `git push -u origin main`
+5. Finally, type: `git push -u origin main`

 Now if you go back to your Github repository page and refresh, you should see all the files now in your remote repository.